Skip to main content

 Issue NumberIssue Description

-PWX-34239The Portworx Operator caused PVC provisioning issues in GKE environments due to a missing GKE install chart file in Helm.
+PWX-34239In GKE environments, the Portworx Operator encountered PVC provisioning issues due to a missing GKE installation chart file in Helm.

-Resolution: portworx.io/is-gke: "true" annotation is added to the elasticsearch-sc StorageClass spec to resolve this issue.
+Resolution: The portworx.io/is-gke: "true" annotation has been added to the elasticsearch-sc StorageClass spec to resolve this issue.

-Resolution: The operator now explicitly checks for the kvdb-api pods in Failed state and explicitly cleans them up.
+Resolution: The operator now explicitly checks for kvdb-api pods in a Failed state and cleans them up.

-PWX-31025Migration from a Portworx DaemonSet deployment to a Portworx Operator deployment sometimes became stuck in a perpetual Initializing state, even after successful completion of migration.
+PWX-31025Migrating from a Portworx DaemonSet deployment to an operator deployment sometimes resulted in the system being stuck in an Initializing state, despite the successful completion of the migration.

-PWX-30455The StorageCluster spec can be used to add custom container mounts.
-However it was not possible to use the same mounts as the default Portworx installation directories.
+PWX-30455While the StorageCluster spec allows adding custom container mounts, it was previously not possible to use the same mounts as the default Portworx installation directories.

-Resolution: The custom mounts in the StorageCluster spec can now be used to override default Portworx directories.
-For example, the /opt/pwx or /var/cores mounts may be changed to a different directory on a partition with more disk-space.
+Resolution: Custom mounts in the StorageCluster spec can now override the default Portworx directories.
+For instance, directories like /opt/pwx or /var/cores can be changed to different directories on a partition with more disk space.

 Issue NumberIssue Description